AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 * The target, or link to an external page or resource that the user interacts with for the checkpoint mentioned above.
 For example: `https://blog.adobe.com/jp/publish/2022/06/29/media_162fb947c7219d0537cce36adf22315d64fb86e94.png`
 * The Core Web Vitals (CWV) performance metrics, including the Largest Contentful Paint (LCP), First Input Delay (FID), Cumulative Layout Shift (CLS), and Time To First Byte (TTFB) that describe the visitor's quality of experience.

-### How Real Use Monitoring Works for a customer
+### How Real Use Monitoring Works for a customer {#how-rum-works-for-a-customer}

 Real Use Monitoring, automatically monitors client-side traffic to provide you with valuable insights.
-As an Adobe customer, you don’t need to take any additional steps—this service is seamlessly integrated into your existing setup.
+As an Adobe customer, you don’t need to take any additional steps - this service is seamlessly integrated into your existing setup.
 With the General Availability (GA) rollout, you will automatically benefit from this new feature.
 If you wish to leverage more insights with this new feature to optimize your digital experiences effortlessly, please see here (link to Row 99).

 ### How Real Use Monitoring Service Data is Being Used {#how-rum-service-data-is-being-used}